margaretmf/margaretmf.github.io/spiritualinspiration.md

 ### Gratitude List - Creative Writing
 * Grateful for the sound of the crickets
+* Grateful for the divine economy of exchanges of love and soul and life and mind and truth
 * Grateful for the people in Richmond I saw
 * Grateful for the work on diversity and inclusion in the Capital One Cafe
 * Grateful for my friend from South Korea and his kindness